-Students are required to pass each element of the assessment.
+To pass a module, all assessment elements must be submitted and you must achieve a weighted average of 50% or more.
+To pass the project, you are required to have a minimum mark of 50% in the research proposal, and a minimum mark of 50% in the final research report.
 Written examinations take place in September and March at the end of the 22-week study sessions, with resits at the next opportunity.

-Examinations are held at Examination centres throughout the world.
+Written examinations are held at Examination centres throughout the world.